Finding Beauty in Average Castelló D’empuries

 The Photography Challenge of an Average Scene

-When you walk into an average scene as a photographer it challenges you.
-You find new ways to look at things, and different angles.
+Walking into an average scene as a photographer challenges you.
+You find new ways to look at things from different angles.
 You have to slow down and pay attention to every little detail.
 Details, details, details.
-I often am reminded the beauty and uniqueness is in the details; true in photography and with people.
-In a situation like this it’s also important to change perspective in your photography, lie on the ground, stand up on tables, and look at things at different levels.
+I often am reminded that beauty and uniqueness are in the details, true in photography and with people.
+In a situation like this, it’s also important to change perspective in your photography, lie on the ground, stand up on tables, and look at things at different levels.
 In addition to all of these things, and maybe most importantly, your attitude plays into that creative spirit.

 I love challenges, and I love the less popular towns, destinations, and sights.
 I decided I would try to change my attitude about Castelló D’empuries.
 Every place has beauty in it – right?